Canon G1 X Mark III versus Panasonic FZ2500

 Both the G1X Mark III and the FZ2500 are current models that good online retailers will have in stock.
 You can check the latest prices, for example, at amazon.
 The FZ2500 replaced the earlier Panasonic FZ1000, while the G1X Mark III followed on from the Canon G1 X Mark II.

-So how do things add up?
+So what conclusions can be drawn?
 Is the Canon G1 X Mark III better than the Panasonic FZ2500 or vice versa?
 The listing below highlights the relative strengths of the two models.

 - More detail: Offers more megapixels (24 vs 20MP) with a 10% higher linear resolution.